Our video and Blog post below talks about How to Avoid a Criminal Conviction for Drug Possession or Supply.

 I am often asked how Sydney Criminal Lawyers helps clients avoid criminal convictions for relatively serious drug offences such as supplying a dozen or more ‘ecstacy’ tablets or several grams of ‘speed’.

-This is a basic outline of how to get section 10s for drug cases.
+This is a basic outline of how to get non conviction orders for drug cases.

 The first step is to carefully read the police papers, request further details from police if necessary and obtain detailed information from the client.